 Assess the Garden Furniture Situation

-You’ll need somewhere to relax and entertain this summer, so now is the time to assess your garden furniture situation.
+You also need to assess your garden furniture situation.
 If your furniture is looking a little weather-worn or rotten then it could be time for a new set.
 Alternatively, consider giving it a good clean and a fresh lick of paint to breathe some new life into it.
 You could also add some new cushions, throws and even an outdoor rug to make your outside space extra comfortable.

 Plan For Summer Evenings